 Bank Line stalwarts from the Copra run will no doubt remember seeing the Burns Philp vessels that served the area, and the crews that were S. Pacific regulars.
 The unique atmosphere in the islands, the sights, sounds, and aroma were unique.

 Captain Geoffrey Walker who was a long term Master on other vessels in the area has penned this excellent article and fleet history.
 An extract is below, and the full article is available by clicking on the download button.

 This ship, built 1977 in Sunderland, was only in the fleet for 4 years before being sold on.
 She became the Greek ALKAIOS for 13 years and ended as the GEORGE for a further 6 years – a total life span of 23 years.

 Welcome to – Bankline- Plus.
-This is a site aimed at mariners everywhere.
+This is a site for mariners everywhere, old and new.
 Modern seafarers face the same perils but with vastly different resources and tools.
 It is full of photos, articles, accounts, and much more.
-It was started to celebrate the achievements of Andrew Weir, the Lord Inverforth, between 1885 and recent times, but now includes interesting posts from all around the marine world, old and new.
-Please explore and enjoy all of the material.
+It was started to celebrate the achievements of Andrew Weir, the Lord Inverforth, between 1885 and recent times, but now includes interesting posts from all around the marine world.
+Please explore the site and enjoy all of the material.
 Use the ‘Q’ symbol to search for a particular item or vessel.
 Grateful thanks go to all of the contributors.

 Not BANK LINE material, but the beginning of original and informative articles written by an ex Bank Line Apprentice who went on to command a variety of ships for many years.
 His published works include ” A Tramp For All The Oceans” and his numerous articles are in demand by the shipping magazines.